-I do not currently have any form of cash advertising or paid topic insertions on my site.
-I do accept free products, travel, event tickets, race entries and the like.
-Most often, they are products and services I accept so that I can write intelligently about them.
-For example, I get copies of books to review, shoes and apparel to try, etc. I also often get free race entries, access to media events, free event tickets, press passes, etc. I couldn’t have covered the Olympics in 2010 if I had to buy tickets to every event that I went to—no journalist or blogger could.
+I accept free products, travel, event tickets, race entries and the like so that I can write intelligently about them.
+For example, I get copies of books to review, shoes and apparel to try, free race entries, access to media events, press passes, etc. I couldn’t have covered the Olympics in 2010 if I had to buy tickets to every event that I went to—no journalist or blogger could.
 However, any freebies I get will never influence the content I write or sway me to give something a great mention.
-Sometimes I receive samples and choose to write nothing at all.
+And I really, truly mean that.
+Sometimes I receive samples or attend a race and choose to write nothing at all.

-The views and opinions expressed on “Run, Karla, Run!” are purely my own.
-I choose what I write about, when I write about it, and will always give my honest opinion.
+The views and opinions in “Run, Karla, Run!” are purely my own.
+I choose what I write about, when I write about it, and what I say.
+I always give my honest opinion.
 No company or organization pays me to say nice things about them or to say anything about them at all.
 The fact that a company provided me with a free book to review, a free pair of shoes to try, or even a free race trip doesn’t mean I’m going to lavish them with praise.
-Sometimes I get free samples and decide to write nothing at all.
+Sometimes I decide to write nothing at all.
 I’ll always be honest about my experiences with a product or race.
 And I will only endorse a product, service, or race if I believe, based on my experience, it is worthy of “Run, Karla, Run!”
 Any claim, statistic, quote or other mention about a product or service should be verified with the company that provides that service or product.

 A third party ad network—in my case Google AdSense—generates most advertising on “Run, Karla, Run!”
-I get chump change from these advertisements.
 Their appearance on my site does not mean I endorse any of the products or services advertised.
-I never know what ads will appear from day to day, so they don’t influence what I write in any way.
+I never know what ads will appear from day to day or person to person.

 New York Road Runners